mnalli/msm/README.md

 ```

 Now, press `Alt-a`.
 The command-line should disappear and if you open the
-snippet store at `$msm_store` you should see the newly stored snippet, after
+snippet store at `$MSM_STORE` you should see the newly stored snippet, after
 an empty description (added by default).

 ```sh